Is World Ventures A Scam?…

 There are many people who have felt cheated by their experience and misguided, while others sing World Ventures praises and appear fiercely loyal to the program.

-I will put my own points across and you can make up your own mind about whether you think this is a worthwhile, legitimate business opportunity – or a scam.
+I will put my own personal points across here and you can make up your own mind about whether you think this is a worthwhile, legitimate business opportunity.

 It is a network marketing company (or MLM), which was founded in 2005.
 Essentially, they work like a travel club and claim to guarantee some of the cheapest deals available for you.